What is a DJ Biography?

 Why Have a DJ Bio?

-Besides promoters and event organizers, your DJ bio can help build a connection with fans.
+Besides promoters and event organizers, your DJ bio will help build a connection with fans.
 Especially in the early stages of your career.
 If written the right way, a bio will be the quickest way to tell a person about you and what you are looking to achieve.

 Keep in mind that you will likely use a version of your bio in promotional materials as well.
 Including on music platforms like SoundCloud, and social media like Facebook or Instagram.